chengyinwu/QuteRTL/README.md

 ## COMMANDS

-Type "help" in QuteRTL to get a list of fully supported commands.
+Type "help" in QuteRTL to get a full list of supported commands.

 ```bash
 # Common Commands